 This version of barmbrack is fairly different from most of the recipes being served up to North Americans, which are actually for tea brack.
-Tea brack is a fruit cake where the fruit is either soaked in tea or whisky (depending on who is making it!)
+Tea brack is a fruit cake where the fruit is either soaked in tea or whisky (depending on who is making it)!

 However, having lived for several years in Ireland, I can assure you that yeasted barmbrack is equally as popular and traditional.

 A Hallowe’en Tradition

 Halloween is actually a traditional Irish pagan holiday.
-It arises from the Celtic calendar, on the day of samhain, which is said to be when the doorways to to the Otherworld open.
+It arises from the Celtic calendar.
+Samhain is said to be when the doorways open to the Otherworld.

 Here are a few Irish Hallowe’en traditions:

-- My Irish friends all trick’o’treated as children… well everyone except Deirdre, who grew up in Belfast in the ’70s (as she put it… they had enough fireworks without Halloween.)
+- My Irish friends trick-or-treated as children.
+Well… everyone except Deirdre, who grew up in Belfast in the ’70s (as she put it… they had enough fireworks without Halloween).

-- Carving Jack O’Lanterns (a very Irish sounding name) was also traditional.
+- Carving Jack O’Lanterns (a very Irish-sounding name) was also traditional.
 But they didn’t have pumpkins growing up, so everyone carved really large turnips instead.
-Apparently it’s a LOT harder to carve a turnip than a pumpkin, and many spoons would be wasted by the effort.
+Apparently, it’s a LOT harder to carve a turnip than a pumpkin, and many spoons were ruined by the effort.

 - Barmbrack is a traditional Halloween treat.
 It was a fortune-telling bread with several objects baked into it.
 Here are a few examples: